-Custodial Credit Risk - Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to a transaction, the Agency will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-The Agency has not adopted a formal investment policy that requires the use of depository insurance and collateralization procedures to manage the risk that investments may not be returned for any investments other than loaned securities.
-At June 30, 2017, none of the Agency's investments were exposed to custodial credit risk.
+Custodial Credit Risk - Custodial Credit Risk for investments is the risk that, in the event of the failure of the counterparty to a transaction, the Agency will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
+The Agency has adopted the State Board of Finance Policy requiring the use of depository insurance and collateralization procedures to manage the risk that investments may not be returned for any other investments other than loaned securities.
+As of June 30, 2019, \$157,982 of the Agency's investments were exposed to custodial credit risk.

-Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of the Agency's investment in a single issuer.
+Concentration of Credit Risk - Concentration of Credit Risk is the risk of loss attributed to the magnitude of the Agency's investment in a single issuer.
 The Agency places no limit on the amount it may invest in any one issuer.
-As of June 30, 2017, none of the Agency's investments in any one issuer (other than those issued or guaranteed by the U.S. Government) represent more than 5% of total investments.
+As of June 30, 2019, none of the Agency's investments represent more than 5% of total investments.

-Foreign Currency Risk - Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment or deposit.
-The Agency has not adopted a formal investment policy that limits investment in foreign currency.
+Foreign Currency Risk - Foreign Currency Risk is the risk that changes in exchange rates will adversely affect the fair value of an investment or deposit.
+The Agency does not have an investment policy that limits investment in foreign currency.

-The Agency's exposure to foreign currency risk in U.S. dollars for investments and deposits at June 30, 2017 was as follows:
+The Agency's exposure to foreign currency risk in U.S. dollars for investments and deposits at June 30, 2019 was as follows: